 More on executive function:

-One helpful way to think about executive functions is as the set of skills that work as the air traffic control of the brain.
-Executive functions manage the flow of incoming information and outgoing behavior, keeping all of the brain process required working together smoothly and helping us behave in a way that allows us to achieve goals.
+Executive function skills work as the air traffic control of the brain.
+They manage the flow of incoming information and outgoing behavior, keeping brain processes working together smoothly and helping us behave in a way that allows us to achieve goals.

-So, how does this help our children learn?
-It helps in many essential ways, including:
+It helps our children learn in many essential ways, including:

-The better we can attend to our environment, the more information we can actually take in and the more we can learn.
+- The better we can attend to our environment, the more information we can take in and the more we can learn.

-The more we’re able to block out the many distractions in our environment, the more we can take in information that really matters.
+- The more that we’re able to block out the many distractions in our environment, the more easily we can take in information that really matters.

-When we can be in control of our emotional response to new information, we can gain time and mental space to assess new information and then evaluate it in relation to what we have already learned.
+- When we are in control of our emotional response to new information, we gain time and mental space to assess new information and then evaluate it in relation to what we have already learned.